lambdatoast/lambdatoast.github.com/_drafts/concrete-vs-abstract.md

 into missing the point of abstraction.

-I have been told many times, in different ways, that "the abstract" has less to do with the real world than "the concrete", which supposedly deals with the practical, real world stuff.
+I have been told many times, in different ways, that "the abstract" has less to do with the real world than "the concrete," which supposedly deals with the practical, real world stuff.

 However, I've recently concluded that this is a nonsensical claim, and